 Sure, good ole Oliver Wendell Holmes may have been right that taxes are the price we pay for a civilized society, but no one really likes taxes or likes having to think about them.
-Albert Einstein was suppose to have said that income taxes were the hardest thing in the world for him to understand—and that is coming from a guy who understood quantum physics!
+Albert Einstein was supposed to have said that income taxes were the hardest thing in the world for him to understand—and that is coming from a guy who understood quantum physics!

 We can’t necessarily make you like taxes, but we can help you understand them…or at least the Adoption Tax Credit part of taxes.

-What You Must Know About the Adoption Tax Credit
+8 Facts You Must Know About the Adoption Tax Credit

 - You qualify for the Adoption Tax Credit if you adopted a child and paid out-of-pocket expenses necessary to the adoption.
 (The credit is not available for stepparent adoptions or embryo donation/embryo adoption.)

 - The credit is nonrefundable, which means it’s limited to your tax liability for the year.